zircleUI/docs/docs/tutorial/wrapping-views.md

 # Wrapping views

 Was a long journey, but we are arriving to the final.
-We have created a lot of views trying to show most of the zircle features.
-Now, we have to wire our view into the App.vue.
+We have created a lot of views trying to show most of the **zircle ui** features.
+Now, we have to wire up our views into the **App.vue** file.

-Replace the app.vue code with this and voila! our app should be working right now.
+Replace the App.vue code with this and voila!
+Our app should be working right now :)

 ```vue result